ReleasePage/version.js/README.md

 // "2017-03-26T15:28:42Z"
 ```

-With grouped versions this information will be a little more interesting.
+With grouped versions from the ReleasePage API this information will be a little more interesting.

 ```node
 // the latest grouped version